EmilienDupont/emiliendupont.github.io/_posts/2017-11-05-hello-test.md

 <p style="text-align: center; font-style: italic; font-size: 80%;">Only Adam (in green) converges to the global minimum.</p>

-## The effects of momentum
+### The effects of momentum

 Spiralling towards the minimum.

 <img src="{{ site.url }}/imgs/optim_viz_momentum.png" style="align:center; margin: 0 auto; width:500px;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">SGD with momentum spiralling towards the minimum.</p>

-## Standard SGD does not get you far
+### Standard SGD does not get you far

 SGD without momentum consistently performs the worst.
-I

 ---

 ## Classic optimization test functions

 There are many famous [test functions](https://en.wikipedia.org/wiki/Test_functions_for_optimization) for optimization which are useful for testing convergence, precision, robustness and performance of optimization algorithms.
-I implemented interactive visualizations for two of these functions as they showcase interesting behaviour which does not appear in the above function.
-The visualizations can be found here: [Rastrigin function](https://bl.ocks.org/EmilienDupont/2141380d9332c37b52f8385ca225703f) and [Rosenbrock function](https://bl.ocks.org/EmilienDupont/f97a3902f4f3a98f350500a3a00371db).
+They also exhibit interesting behaviour which does not appear in the above function.

-## Rastrigin
+### Rastrigin

+>The visualization for this function can be found [here](https://bl.ocks.org/EmilienDupont/2141380d9332c37b52f8385ca225703f)

-A [Rastrigin function](https://en.wikipedia.org/wiki/Rastrigin_function) is a quadratic bowl overlayed with a grid of sine bumps which create a large number of local minima.
+A [Rastrigin function](https://en.wikipedia.org/wiki/Rastrigin_function) is a quadratic bowl overlayed with a grid of sine bumps creating a large number of local minima.

+<img src="{{ site.url }}/imgs/optim_viz_rastrigin.gif" style="align:center; margin: 0 auto; width:640px;">
+<p style="text-align: center; font-style: italic; font-size: 80%;">SGD with momentum reaches the global optimum while all other algorithms get stuck in the same local minimum.</p>

 In this example, SGD with momentum outperforms all other algorithms using the default parameter settings.
 The speed built up from the momentum allows it to power through the sine bumps and converge to the global minimum when other algorithms don't.
 Of course, this would not necessarily be the case if the sine bumps had been scaled or spaced differently.
-But this shows that there is no single algorithm that will perform the best on all functions, even on these simple 2D cases.
+On the first function Adam performed the best, so this shows that there is no single algorithm that will perform the best on all functions, even on simple 2D cases.

-<img src="{{ site.url }}/imgs/optim_viz_rastrigin.gif" style="align:center; margin: 0 auto; width:640px;">

-## Rosenbrock
+### Rosenbrock

+>The visualization for this function can be found [here](https://bl.ocks.org/EmilienDupont/f97a3902f4f3a98f350500a3a00371db)

 The [Rosenbrock function](https://en.wikipedia.org/wiki/Rosenbrock_function) has a single global minimum inside a parabolic shaped valley.
 Most algorithms rapidly converge to this valley, but it is typically difficult to converge to the global minimum within this valley.

 <img src="{{ site.url }}/imgs/optim_viz_rosenbrock.gif" style="align:center; margin: 0 auto; width:640px;">

-Adaptive learning rate algorithms sometimes "slow down" too much when it is safe to go fast.
+<p style="text-align: center; font-style: italic; font-size: 80%;">All algorithms find the global minimum but through very different paths</p>

+While all algorithms converge to the optimum, the adaptive optimization algorithms approach the minimum from a very .
+In higher dimensional problems, like in deep learning, different optimization algorithms will likely explore very different areas of parameter space.

+---

 In general well tuned SGD with momentum works better than adaptive algorithms.
 However, it is difficult to change learning rate.
 To read more about optimization algorithms in deep learning I also recommend this great [blog post](http://ruder.io/optimizing-gradient-descent/index.html).

----

->The code is available [here](https://bl.ocks.org/EmilienDupont/aaf429be5705b219aaaf8d691e27ca87)

-It would be interesting to modify the code to visualize more recent algorithms like [Eve](https://arxiv.org/abs/1611.01505) or [YellowFin](https://arxiv.org/abs/1706.03471) although it is unclear whether they would differ significantly from momentum SGD on these toy problems.
+It would also be interesting to modify the code to visualize more recent algorithms like [Eve](https://arxiv.org/abs/1611.01505) or [YellowFin](https://arxiv.org/abs/1706.03471) although it is unclear whether they would differ significantly from momentum SGD on these toy problems.

 <style>